mekaron/articles/agilecontent/theproblemwithlsps.md

-Do you want to know how to take ownership of your translation process and really deliver to your multilingual users what they need, at the time they need it and at the costs they are willing to pay for it?
-CALL ME
+_Do you want to know how to take ownership of your translation process and really deliver to your multilingual users what they need, at the time they need it and at the costs they are willing to pay for it?
+Book an assessment call today at https://calendly.com/anouk-and-co/assessment to discuss how we could help you achieve this._